alcherk/SampleCode/iPhoneExtAudioFileConvertTest/ReadMe.txt

 Version 1.0, tested with iPhone OS 3.1.
 First public release.
 Version 1.1, tested with iPhone OS 4.0.
 Upgraded project to build with the iOS 4.0 SDK.
+Version 1.2, tested with iPhone OS 6.1.
+Upgraded project to build with the iOS 6.1 SDK.
+Version 1.2.1, updated to support iPhone 5s and software AAC encode with iOS 7.

 ================================================================================
-Copyright (C) 2009-2010 Apple Inc. All rights reserved.
+Copyright (C) 2009-2014 Apple Inc. All rights reserved.